space-budgie/TANGO-status-script/README.md

+#### Status Monitor Script

-This is a small script that allows you to view the status of specified devices in specified states.
+This is a small script that allows you to view the status of specified TANGO devices in specified states.
 For example, you can view all powersupplies, matching a specific pattern, that are in OFF state.

 #### Usage
 ```